Billy-Spearman-WCCI/RaceCarExtension/README.md

 * `Collection<V>` -- even more generic than a `List` or a `Set`.  https://docs.oracle.com/javase/8/docs/api/java/util/Collection.html
 * `List<V>` -- a list to which elements of type V can be added.
 If you don't have a specific need, use `ArrayList`.
+    * Good for adding to the end of a list.
+    * Good for doing the same thing to everything on a list.
+    * Good if you want to do things in exactly the order in which they were added to the list.
+    * Not good if you want to do things in a different order.
+    * Not good if you want to act on a specific item
 * `Map<K,V>` -- a map from keys (of type K) to values (of type V).
 The most common keys are Strings.
 Values could be anything.
 If you don't have a specific need, use `HashMap`.
+    * Good when you want to access a specific item with a key.
+    * Good when you have a natural key.
+(Social Number for people, or address for houses).
+    * Not good when you want to act on all things in a specific order.
 * `Iterable<V>` -- Something which can be after the `:` in `for (V value : values) {}`.
 All lists, `map.keySet()`,
   and `map.valueSet()` are all iterables.